 3. A startup applicant can avail of seed support in the form of grants and debt/convertible debentures each once as per the guidelines of the scheme.

 Analysis and Conclusion:-

-The SISFS has been structured to operate as a well-oiled machine with each component (the EAC, the incubator and the Startups) playing a pivotal role in the holistic game plan.
+The SISFS has been structured to operate like a well-oiled machine with each component (the EAC, the incubator, and the Startups) playing a pivotal role in the holistic game plan.

-At the moment, the initiatives being ushered in by SISFS should be welcomed, however, the success of the SISFS will depend entirely on the administration and operation of the EAC, the incubator and the Startups which is yet to be seen.
+At the moment, the initiatives being ushered in by SISFS should be welcomed, however, the success of the SISFS will depend entirely on the administration and operation of the EAC, the incubator, and the Startups which is yet to be seen.